-Board composition – Our people come from all walks of life and are the energy and soul behind our organisation.
-They run our events, maintain our website, balance our books and help guide the future of our organisation.
-The committees shown in our organisational structure are made up of Doctors, Teachers, Professors, Accountants, Journalists, Tradesmen, Engineers, Pilots and more, all working towards one goal.
+We are small, grass roots organisation run entirely by volunteers, so that virtually 100% of funds raised by the Trust goes to Katoke projects on the ground in Tanzania.
+Our volunteers are the energy and soul behind our organisation; they run our events, maintain our website, balance our books and guide the future of our organisation.
+Our volunteer committees are made up of doctors, teachers, professors, accountants, journalists, tradespeople, engineers, pilots and more, all working towards one goal.

 The Katoke Trust in Australia consists of:

-We plan and act in partnership.
-We are supported by and work closely with the local community in Tanzania, with government officials, community leaders, the Regional commissioner and the President himself to deliver focussed aid.
-We believe that “walking with” our local partners and building strong relationships is crucial to our objectives.
+We plan and act in partnership with the local community in Tanzania, with government officials, community leaders, the Regional commissioner and the Tanzanian President himself to deliver focused aid.

 Funding for the construction of the Katoke Lweru school and initiatives by the Trust has come partly through partnerships and relationships with organisations in Australia.
 We have received grants from AusAid and Anglican Archbishop of Sydney’s Overseas Relief and Aid Fund (ORAF), and direct donations from Australian schools and Universities such as Danebank Anglican School for Girls and the University of New South Wales.

 Above all, we rely on the generosity of ordinary people in our community.
 The greatest part of our funding comes from private donations.
 See how you can Donate today!